Most Common Tax Issues Affecting Security Clearance Holders

 Mitigation of Tax Concerns – Steps to Take

-The most important step for a security clearance holder or clearance applicant with tax issues is to work with a tax attorney/accountant and the tax authorities at issue and start to try to resolve the issues.
+The most important step for a security clearance holder or clearance applicant with tax issues is to work with a tax attorney/accountant and the tax authorities at issue to start to try to resolve the issues.
 If a resolution is obtained from the Internal Revenue Service (IRS) or other tax authorities, then mitigating the security clearance concerns can become easier.
 Even if the individual just shows some initiative that they are trying to be responsible regarding their taxes it can be helpful.
 The key is to show that the individual is engaged and is focusing on resolving the tax issue.

 The new focus by security clearance adjudication authorities has been on resolving the underlying tax issues.
 There is still an issue that may have to be dealt with regarding the timeliness of the filing of past returns, but the focus has shifted, primarily, to how the individual has resolved their tax issues.
 The new Guideline F, Paragraph 20 (g) at page 16 states that mitigation can be shown where “the individual has made arrangements with the appropriate tax authority to file or pay the amount owed and is in compliance with those arrangements.”
 This is a new addition to the security clearance guidelines for Guideline F, involving taxes.